KertSolas/first-circle-take-home/README.md

 - All fields are required
 - Transaction Date must be a valid date
 - Amount must be a positive number
+- Account Number should have 12 digits
-- Account Number should follow a specific format (if validation is added)
+- Account Number should match the name of Account holder

 ## Testing